00:00

 Question 35·Medium·Cross-Text Connections

-Based on the texts, how would the author of Text 2 most likely respond to the conclusion drawn in Text 1?
+Based on the texts, which choice best describes what the author of Text 1 would most likely say about the study described in Text 2?